jhoelzel/docker-azure_cli-mongodb_tools/README.md

 - ./Dockerfile/Dockerfile defines our workflow
 - ./makefile gives us different options to build tag and push our container
 - ./renovate.json defines the behavior of <https://github.com/renovatebot/renovate>

+## Notes

+You can skip a release by providing [ci skip] in the commit message